deannaj401/learning-journal/README.md

 ### Markdown notes
 - a '#' makes a heading size
-- '1." makes and ordered list
+- '1." makes an ordered list
+- '*'  makes italic